linuskmr/enctype-json/README.md

 # JSON-support for HTML forms

-This JS script adds the capability to forms to natively send JSON data in a POST request instead of the typical `multipart/form-data`.
+This JS script adds the capability to HTML forms to natively send JSON data in a POST request instead of the typical `multipart/form-data`.

 ## Usage